 I experienced the enhanced patdown myself, at DCA, on Tuesday.
 It was invasive, but not as bad as these stories.

 Here’s the thing: I have a zero-tolerance policy for physical violation — hell, shaking hands can be an ordeal for me — so rationalizing something as “invasive but not bad” makes no sense whatsoever.
 The more I see people justifying a certain amount of physical assault (how much?) for a certain amount of security (how much?), the more hopeless I feel about our chances as a society.
 Put aside for a moment how the TSA’s policies came to be.
-Why are people so willing to accept being groped by so-called security experts making $13 dollars an hour?
+Why are people so willing to accept being groped by so-called ?
 Are they so afraid?
 Will they not do the research for themselves?
-Do they know the odds of dying in a terrorist attack — 1 in 30 million — is roughly equivalent to the odds of contracting fatal skin cancer from just one trip through a backscatter device?
-(And cancer is hardly the only side effect of radiation.)
+Do they know the odds of dying in a terrorist attack — — is roughly equivalent to the odds of contracting fatal skin cancer from just one trip through a backscatter device?
+(And cancer is hardly the only .)

 This is a human rights issue.
 Schneier describes airport security zones as “extra-Constitutional areas,” but the ACLU, for one, has already taken the TSA (and the DHS) to court for violations of Constitutional rights.
 This is hardly a shut case, which is why we must continue to resist the TSA’s “extra-Constitutional” policies by any means.